Chinese foreign aid: Administration and budget

+In 2019, China provided approximately $5.9 billion in foreign aid.

 Forms of aid and recipients

+Official sources divide financial aid into three categories: grants, interest free loans, and concessional loans.

+Concessional loans are subsidized by China's tax revenues and therefore inexpensive for borrowers.
+They are provided by the Export-Import Bank of China and are used for economically productive projects and large-scale infrastructure, with interest rates below domestic benchmarks and the difference subsidized by the state.
+As of 2009, China had offered such loans to 76 countries, funding 325 projects, primarily in transport, communications, and energy sectors.

+Grants are primarily used to support small and medium-sized social welfare projects, such as schools, hospitals, low-cost housing, and water supply systems, as well as for technical cooperation, human resource development, and humanitarian aid.
+Interest-free loans are typically allocated to infrastructure and livelihood projects in developing countries with stable economic conditions, often with 20-year terms, including grace and repayment periods.

-Official sources divide aid into three categories: grants, interest free loans, and concessional loans.
-Deborah Brautigam identifies in her book The Dragon's Gift nine types of aid from China including "medical teams, training and scholarships, humanitarian aid, youth volunteers, debt relief, budget support, turn-key or ‘complete plant’ projects [infrastructure, factories], aid-in-kind and technical assistance."
+Deborah Bräutigam identifies nine types of aid from China including "medical teams, training and scholarships, humanitarian aid, youth volunteers, debt relief, budget support, turn-key or 'complete plant' projects [infrastructure, factories], aid-in-kind and technical assistance."

 Grants or non-interest loans have funded 2,025 complete infrastructure project, from the start of aid efforts up to 2009, in the categories of farming, water distribution, conference buildings, education facilities, power supply, transport, industrial facilities, and other projects.
 Perhaps the famous type of project is a football stadium, which has been referred to as stadium diplomacy.
 A similar type of project that receives attention is the construction of theatres and opera houses.

+By 2019, China had provided more capital to emerging market and developing countries than all Western development institutions combined.